quetzyg/IoTap/README.md

 ```
 </details>

-## Configuration Files
+## Device Configuration Files
-Currently, there are two JSON configuration formats: one for Shelly Gen1 and another for Shelly Gen2.
+Currently, there are two device configuration types:
+- Shelly Gen1
+- Shelly Gen2

 Each generation follows a distinct structure tailored to how the respective devices process and expect the data.

-### Configuration Policy
+### Policy Support
-IoTap offers flexible device targeting using a configuration policy mechanism.
+IoTap offers flexible device targeting using a policy mechanism.
 Within a configuration file, you can include a `policy` section to precisely specify which devices should receive the configuration.

 #### Policy Modes
 1. **Whitelist Mode**